-A wire fox terrier has won Best in Show at the Westminster Kennel Club for the 15th time.
+A wire fox terrier has won Best in Show at the Westminster Kennel Club 15 times.

 Wire fox terriers are relatively small dogs.
 Their average height is about 15 inches and the dogs typically weigh 15 to 18 pounds.